hpesoj/gsl-pointers/README.md

 std::string_view v = std::string("hello, world");
 std::cout < v; // undefined behaviour
 ```

-### <a name="rationale-conversion-to"></a>Conversion to `T&` and `T*`

-Both `view` and `optional_view` are convertible to `T&` and `T*`, but only the conversion from `view<T>` to `T&` is _implicit_.
-The idea is that conversions should be implicit if they are semantically correct and safe virtually all of the time, while they should be explicit if they are semantically correct or safe only some of the time. `T&` should always represent a valid reference to an object in a well-formed program, so implicit conversion is correct in this case.
-Conversely, `T*` may or may not be a valid reference to an object; for example:

-* `T*` may have ownership semantics
-* `T*` may represent an array
-* `T*` may be an iterator (and maybe a "past-the-end" iterator)

-In none of these cases would it be correct to allow the pointer to convert the pointer to an `optional_view`.
-It is up to the programmer to explicitly make this conversion when they are sure it is correct to do so.

 ### <a name="rationale-assignment"></a>Assignment operators and the `v = {}` idiom